Wunstorf Air Base: History

 Much of the 1951 novel Air Bridge by Hammond Innes is set in RAF Wunstorf at the time of the Berlin Airlift.
 The novel contains descriptions of how the airfield, rapidly expanded for the Airlift, looked at that time.

 The then-RAF Wunstorf also featured in the 1957 film "High Flight".
 Also in 1957, the airfield returned to the control of the German Air Force and became a NATO air base.

+The airfield participated in Air Defender 23, the largest exercise of air forces in the history of NATO, held 12–23 June 2023 under the leadership of the German Air Force.

 Use by German Air Force

 German Air Force first stationed Nord Noratlas which by 1971 were replaced by Transall C-160D; those were disbanded from the local Air Transport Wing 62 (LTG 62) in July 2015, now focussing on accepting and integrating Airbus A400M Atlas.
 Flight training for decades was executed using Dornier Do 28.